Estimating the Empowerment of Language Model Agents: WebArena Supplementary Results

-Table \ref{appendix:withoutlogin_model_success} shows the by gpt-4o-mini with 1- memory, gpt-4o with and without 1-memory.
-We observe that gpt-4o without memory completely fails.
-Furthermore, gpt-4o-mini with 1-memroy completely fails too.
-Observation implies that combinations of certain capabiltiies (memory and reasoning abltiy by model scale) is required for performing such authentification task.
+Table~\ref{appendix:withoutlogin_model_success} reports authentication results for GPT-4o-mini with one-step memory and GPT-4o with and without one-step memory.
+GPT-4o without memory and GPT-4o-mini with one-step memory both fail to authenticate, whereas GPT-4o with one-step memory succeeds in 137 of 182 trajectories.
+This suggests that successful authentication requires a combination of memory and model capability.

-Figure \ref{fig:figure10} shows the empowerment results for valid action typing in the modified shopping WebArena environment, using GPT-4o with 1-memory.
+Figure \ref{fig:figure10} shows the empowerment results for valid action typing in the modified shopping WebArena environment, using GPT-4o with one-step memory.